OCD & Anxiety Center of Cleveland: Frequently Asked Questions

-The San Mateo CBT Clinic was founded for the purpose of providing evidence-based treatment for anxiety disorders across the lifespan.
+The OCD & Anxiety Center of Cleveland was founded for the purpose of providing evidence-based treatment for OCD and anxiety disorders across the lifespan.
 We also provide treatment for Body-Focused Repetitive Behaviors (BFRBs) such as Trichotillomania (Hair Pulling Disorder) and Excoriation (Skin Picking) Disorder.
 There are limited spaces available for clients who desire CBT treatment for other issues.

 I've already seen other therapists.
 Will this be any different?

 Almost every client we see has seen a therapist before finding me.
 Many of these individuals worked with a therapist who did not utilize CBT.
 As such, they are typically surprised by how different our work may look when compared to their past therapy experiences.

 If you or your child has not tried CBT for anxiety, our work will be quite different from prior therapy experiences.
 CBT teaches a client skills to gradually face anxiety provoking situations in a safe environment so that they can increase their comfort level and reduce their fear.

 We do see a handful of individuals who saw other CBT therapists before, as well.
 Although the techniques may be highly similar, sometimes therapy is ineffective simply because the client and therapist don't connect.
 Therefore, if you previously underwent CBT for anxiety but didn't feel understood or didn't connect with your previous therapist, trying again with someone else is a logical next step.

 The OCD & Anxiety Center of Cleveland offer rates that are competitive for the areas we serve.
 Please give us a call at (216) 393-7749 to discuss fees.

 We are not in-network with any insurance providers.
 We can provide the necessary documentation to send to your insurance provider in order to seek reimbursement.